glwagner/glwagner.github.io/_pages/projects.md

 [Oceananigans.jl] is a fast and friendly solver for the direct and large eddy simulation of ocean-relevant fluids problems in julia.
-I contribute to the development of [Oceananigans.jl] as part of the [CliMa] project.
-I use and develop Oceananigans.jl to study turbulent mixing in the ocean surface boundary layer.
+I develop and use [Oceananigans.jl] to study turbulent mixing in the ocean surface boundary layer.

 ### [FourierFlows.jl]